 Address Christmas Cards using the Cricut Explore

 Open the Cricut Design Space.
 You can use the Type Tool to create your addresses.
 I have three text boxes—a simple font (Rob and Bob Seaside) for our return address that doesn’t change from envelope to envelope, one for the family name in a fancier font (Elizabeth), and the same simple font for the family name address.
 I just copy and paste from a Google spreadsheet of addresses I use every year.

 My envelopes are 5×7, so I used the grid in the Cricut Design Space to approximate the envelope.

 This will limit the fonts to ones that the Cricut Explore can write easily.
-It can write any font, but it will outline any that don’t have a designated writing style, which isn’t as neat as the single-line writing of fonts that have a writing style.
+It can write any font, but it will outline any that doesn’t have a designated writing style, which isn’t as neat as the single-line writing of fonts that have a writing style.

 Once you have all of your text boxes ready to go, you’ll want to “Attach” everything (in the bottom of the Layers Panel on the right) so that it appears as you’ve laid it out when the Cricut goes to write it.
 Then click Make It!

 Once you are in the layout screen, nudge your whole project in 1/4″ so that it doesn’t write the return address right at the edge of your envelope.

 Put the pen in the auxiliary holder, making sure to press it in all the way, place your envelope in the upper left corner of your cutting mat.
 I like using the finest .03 tip black pen for the most legible writing.

 The Cricut will address your Christmas cards for you.
 Win!